What is it?

 Program stamps will be sold to the employer or to a registered employee at a cost of $100 per book of 48 stamps.
 Each stamp is valid for three (3) hours of parking.
 A maximum of two (2) stamps per ticket may be used.
 The employer may choose to subsidize all or part of the cost of employee parking.

-Stamps may be purchased at Portland Downtown (549 Congress Street) with cash (exact change) or check only.
+Stamps may be purchased at Portland Downtown (22 Free Street, Suite 201) with cash (exact change) or check only.
 Checks should be made payable to Portland Downtown.
 Park & Work stamps are non-refundable.

 Which parking facilities accept Park & Work stamps?